pletzer/nzesm_apptainer/README.md

 ```
 This will install install GCOM under ~/gcom/install.

-## Building a coupled coupled ocean and atmospheric model
+## Building a coupled ocean and atmospheric model

 On Mahuika, you should have a file `$HOME/.cylc/projects` listing the NeSI project number to each experiment and you should have an entry
 ```